LouisXVBTW/Our-Time/README.md

-# our_time_works
+# Social App

-our time
+Our-Time

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application, which would also use a server backend but i have hardcoded inputs for this repo.

 A few resources to get you started if this is your first Flutter project: